nalwayv/MyLeetCode/README.md

 - 1672\.
 Richest Customer Wealth
 - 1732\.
 Find the Highest Altitude
 - 1768\.
 Merge Strings Alternately
+- 1894\.
+Find the Student that Will Replace the Chalk
 - 2022\.
 Convert 1D Array Into 2D Array
 - 2053\.
 Kth Distinct String in an Array
 - 2095\.
 Delete the Middle Node of a Linked List